lialiberatska/flights_analysis/README.md

 # flights_analysis
-Created to store the files for my small analytical project done whilst sitting at thghe airport
+Created to store the files for my small analytical project done whilst sitting at the airport